Diche-Bach/Chronicle-The-Disintegration-of-Russian-Military/Chronicle-of-Russian-Disintegration.md

 1.First depicted drone strike to the legs 0:08

-2.Second depicted drone strike to the head 0:20
+2.Second depicted drone strike to the head 0:21

-3.Anomalous detonation near the upper body (location where the head previously was attached) 0:26 -- I'm guessing that this was a grenade.
+3.Anomalous detonation near the upper body (location where the head previously was attached) 0:27 -- I'm guessing that this was a grenade.

-4.Third depicted drone detonation (seemingly) some distance from the corpse.
+4.Third depicted drone detonation (seemingly) some distance from the corpse 0:31.
 It appears to occur without the drone making contact with the ground or the corpse, perhaps a remote-control triggered detonation for some reason.

-5.Small secondary detonation of some sort before the video ends.
+5.Small secondary detonation of some sort before the video ends 0:33.

 -=-End of List of Detonations-=-